What To Do Before Help Arrives

 Ceilings, walls, woodwork, carpeting, and floors will often need a thorough

 professional cleaning.
-If your home or business suffers a fire, it is important to take the appropriate steps to prevent further damage until your local SERVPRO® of Oak Ridge arrive.
-The following tips may help reduce damage and increase chances of a successful restoration.
+If your home or business suffers a fire, it is essential to take the appropriate steps to prevent further damage until your local SERVPRO® of Oak Ridge arrives.
+The following tips may help reduce costs and increase the chances of a successful restoration.

 - Limit movement in the home to prevent soot particles from being embedded into upholstery and carpet.

 - Keep your hands clean.
 Soot on hands can further soil upholstery, walls, and woodwork.